Chafee Education and Training Vouchers Program (ETV)

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-The Department of Health and Human Services (HHS) adopted the Office of Management and Budget (OMB) Guidance in 2 CFR part 200, and has codified the text, with HHS-specific amendments in 45 CFR Part 75.
-ACF recipients must follow the requirements in 45 CFR Part 75.
-A 5-year state or tribal plan must be submitted with annual updates.
+Applications must include the information and assurances required from the state or tribe.
+A 5-year state or tribal plan must be submitted with annual updates (see ACYF-CB-PI-23-01).
 The plan must coordinate the provision of services under the state's or tribe's Education and Training Voucher Program with services under other Federal or Federally-assisted programs serving the same population.
 Plans are submitted to the appropriate Regional Child Welfare Program Manager in the appropriate ACF Regional Office.

 Award Procedure

-Funds are disbursed through the U.S. Department of Health and Human Services Payment Management System (PMS) on a quarterly basis for up to the amount of one-fourth of the state or tribe's annual allotment.
+Funds are disbursed on a quarterly basis for up to the amount of one-fourth of the state or tribe's annual allotment.

 Deadlines